 Willo Cricket Bats are currently selling direct from the International Cricket Hall of Fame in Bowral NSW and the Robertson Pub in Robertson NSW.

-Will has engaged with the local mens shed in Bowral, Robertson and Minlaton and numerous schools to help with the sanding of the bats and to mentor people with intellectual disabilities to increase their skills.
+Will has engaged with the local mens shed in Bowral, Robertson, Heyfield and Minlaton and numerous schools to help with the sanding of the bats and to mentor people with intellectual disabilities to increase their skills.

 Willo has partnered with numerous disability support providers across Australia to become a place of skill development and mentoring for young people living with intellectual disabilities.
 Refurbishing, packaging and sourcing the bats as the demand grows for exhibitions around Australia.
 Willo services are being created in partnership with Yorke Peninsula Leisure Options SA, Woodbine Inc Warracknabeal Victoria and the not for profit “Robertson Community Garden” in Robertson NSW.

-Willo has now transitioned from a simple cause to “Where There’s a Will Ltd” a national charity.
-All funds raised assist in creating more choice and options where there is complete collaboration and responsibility from our communities.
+Willo has now transitioned from a simple cause to “Where There’s a Will Ltd” a national charity leading by example.

 The Australian Charities and Not-for-profits Commission’s (ACNC) 2015 Public Trust and Confidence research showed that support of charities is closely entwined with trust.
 When the ACNC’s role as the charity regulator was explained to research survey respondents, their trust in Australia’s charities grew significantly.